A Quilt Binding Primer (Part 4): How to Attach Binding to a Quilt

 Find your starting spot

-Before you actually get started on the machine, it’s a good idea to evaluate where you should actually start the stitching.
+It’s a good idea to evaluate where you should actually start the stitching.
 Spread your trimmed quilt out on the floor.
 (The floor usually works best, but a table will do if it’s a smaller quilt.)
 Now, take your prepared binding, and begin laying it along the sides of the quilt.

-Attach binding with your machine
+Attach the binding with your machine

 Now you’re ready to take it to the machine.
 Leave the first pin in the quilt.
-This will serve as your signal for where to stop after you’ve sewn the binding all the way around the quilt.
+This will serve as your stopping point after you’ve sewn the binding all the way around the quilt.
 Begin sewing your binding at the SECOND PIN.
-Set your stitch length to 2 mm, and make sure your machine is set to the “needle down” position if your machine has that feature.
-Make a securing stitch, then sew along the edge with a 1/4″ seam.
+Set your stitch length to 2 mm, and make sure your machine is set to the “needle down” position. (if your machine has that feature.)

 Continue sewing until you get 1/4″ away from the edge of the corner.
 My presser foot, has a red line that is 1/4″ in front of the needle which tells me where to stop.
 If you have that feature, use it to your advantage.
-So, when you’re a 1/4″ away from the edge, stop, turn the quilt slightly 45 degrees, then sew off into the corner of the quilt.
+So, when you are 1/4″ away from the edge, stop, turn the quilt slightly 45 degrees, then sew off into the corner of the quilt.

 Check your stitching line

 At the beginning of the post I suggested you use a contrasting thread.
-When you get to this point, where you have come to a corner, take a look at your stitching line where you have attached the binding to the front of the quilt.
+When you get to a corner, take a look back at your stitching line.
 It is really important that the line be consistently straight all the way down.
-If you have a little crookedness to your line, it’s an easy fix.
+But If you have a little crookedness to your line, it’s an easy fix.
 Just put it back on the machine (no need to unsew) and make the correction.

 Mitering your corners

 Now, we make the miter for the corner.
-To do this, first fold the binding up using a 45 degree angle fold, then fold it back down, making sure the top fold is even with the edge of the quilt.
+To do this, first fold the binding up using a 45 degree angle fold.
+Then fold it back down, making sure the top fold is even with the edge of the quilt.
 If it hangs over the edge or is too much inside the edge, it will mess up the miter.

 How to hide your starting point when you attach binding